-These Cinnamon Sugar Apple Donut Holes are soft inside and have a crunchy cinnamon sugar coating.
-Make a few batches of this baked donut recipe for breakfast this fall and watch them disappear.
+Cool fall mornings were made for coffee and apple donuts.
+These Apple Cider Donut Holes are soft inside with a crunchy cinnamon and sugar coating.
+Be sure to make a few batches of this baked donut recipe because they disappear quickly!

 Three times the apple goodness makes these donut hole muffins the perfect thing to enjoy on fall mornings.
-Just add a pitcher of Caramel Apple Cider Iced Tea and you will be all set.
+Just add a pitcher of iced apple cider or a hot pumpkin latte, and you will be all set.

 What apples can be used for baking?